On the equivalence of Occam algorithms: Equivalence of Occam algorithms

 \section{Equivalence of Occam algorithms}

-Board and Pitt's \cite{board1990necessity} construction of an Occam algorithm from a general learning algorithm $L$ begins as follows: ``Run the algorithm $L[_{\text{dependent}}]$, giving it input parameters $s$, $\epsilon=m^{-\frac{1}{k+1}}$, and $\delta$.
-Whenever $L[_{\text{dependent}}]$ calls the oracle for a data point, choose a random point in the sample set $M$ with uniform probability $\frac{1}{m}$ and supply it to $L$ as the example.
-Let the output of $L$ be denoted $c'$ " where we have added the labels in square brackets.
+Board and Pitt's \cite{board1990necessity} construction of an Occam algorithm from a general learning algorithm $L$ begins as follows: ``Run the algorithm $L_{\text{dependent}}$, giving it input parameters $s$, $\epsilon=m^{-\frac{1}{k+1}}$, and $\delta$.
+Whenever $L_{\text{dependent}}$ calls the oracle for a data point, choose a random point in the sample set $M$ with uniform probability $\frac{1}{m}$ and supply it to $L$ as the example.
+Let the output of $L$ be denoted $c'$" where we have modified the original notation to be consistent with the rest of this paper and added the label ‘dependent’.
+By choosing a suitable $k$, we can achieve any value of $\epsilon$ and write it as a polynomial function of $m$.

 We know that $\epsilon$ will be given a value that does not require explicit input, as it depends only on $m$.
 Thus, in practice, the learning algorithm $L_{\text{dependent}}$ in fact only requires $s$, $\delta$, and $M$ as inputs: it is a functional algorithm with $\delta,s$ known.
 Clearly, this is not one of the learning models considered by \cite{haussler1991equivalence} in Theorem \ref{theorem:equivalence-polynomial}.
-In contrast, the standard definition of a functional polynomial learning algorithm \ref{def:functional_poly-learnability} can be termed a $\delta,s$-unknown functional algorithm.
+In contrast, the standard definition of a functional polynomial learning algorithm, Definition \ref{def:functional_poly-learnability}, can be termed a $\delta,s$-unknown functional algorithm.
 We would like to show an equivalence between the two definitions:

 \begin{lem} If $\mathcal{H}$ is polynomially learnable by a $\delta,s$-known algorithm, it is polynomially learnable by a $\delta,s$-unknown algorithm. \end{lem}

 \begin{prf} We will construct an $\delta,s$-unknown functional algorithm from a $\delta,s$-known functional algorithm following a method used by Haussler et al. \cite{haussler1991equivalence} to show the equivalence of functional and oracle models of learning.